hans-mayer/blog/_posts/2022-06-19-GPSD-NTP-on-Raspberry-PI4-with-Bullseye.markdown

 2022-04-04-raspios-bullseye-arm64.img

 ```
-I used the GPS hat I already have since about 6 years.
+I used the GPS-hat I already have since about 6 years.

 <img src="/images/pi4_with_gps.jpg" width="400">